-In addition IMEH performs an orderly wind-down analysis based on a uniform scenario applied to all firms within the consolidation group.
+In addition IMEH firms perform an orderly wind-down analysis using a set of commonly agreed assumptions which are applied to all firms within the consolidation group.

 The overall internal capital adequacy is determined by taking the highest of Pillar 1, Pillar 2 or orderly wind-down scenario.
 Where Pillar 2 or orderly wind-down analysis result in a higher capital determination than Pillar 1, IMEH holds additional capital at the consolidated level and at the level of regulated entities forming the IMEH Group.